jwangjie/Fine-tune-YOLOv3/README.md

-## Step by step implementation of fine-tuning the the UAV vehicle detector
+## Step by step implementation of fine-tuning the UAV vehicle detector

 ### System requirement: Ubuntu 16.04, OpenCV 3.4.0 and CUDA 9.0